isaaccomputerscience/isaac-api/config-templates/README.md

 #### Computer Science

-If you want to get computer science content working, you'll need two copies of the `segue-config.properties` file.
+If you want to get computer science content working, you'll need a copy of the `segue-config.properties` file.
 For consistency, use `segue-config.cs.properties`.

 For the Computer Science version, you'll need to update: